triggermesh/scoby/docs/hooks-tutorial.md

 In this guide we will continue using the Kuard application image that we used in the [Scoby tutorial](tutorial.md), will write a go Hook that modifies Scoby behavior, and will configure it using a `CRDRegistration` object.

+Note: Scoby must be installed before running the hook sample.

 ## Scenario

 - We want to programatically set custom environment variables on the Scoby generated workload.